 Blocking: The Unsung Skill

 Let’s face it, blocking isn’t glamorous.
-You don’t see many highlight reels of great blocks (though maybe we should).
+You don’t see many highlight reels of outstanding blocks (though maybe we should).
 But for a tight end, blocking is crucial.
 They need to be able to:

 - Seal the edge on running plays